maxhoesel-ansible/ansible-collection-caddy/roles/caddy_server/README.md

 ## Requirements

-- The following distributions are currently supported:
+- The following distributions are currently supported and tested:
   - Ubuntu 18.04 LTS or newer
   - Debian 10 or newer
   - A CentOS 8-compatible distribution like RockyLinux or AlmaLinux.
 RockyLinux is used for testing
-  - ArchLinux (tested against the latest package versions)
+- The following distributions are supported on a best-effort basis (should work but are not tested in CI):
+  - Arch Linux
 - Supported architectures: Anything supported by upstream caddy should work
 - This role requires root access.
 Make sure to run this role with `become: yes` or equivalent